Emergence of Gravitational Potential and Time Dilation from Non-interacting Systems Coupled to a Global Quantum Clock: Gravitational Time Dilation

 where the mass-dependent constant will only add an overall, irrelevant phase to the quantum state.
 To probe the relationship between proper time of the test mass $B$ and the background (metric) coordinate time, we consider the probability that the proper time of particle $B$ reads some value $\tau$ conditioned on the coordinate time reading $t_c = t$.
 Similar to the calculation done in Eqs. (\ref{eq:cond_prob_step3}) - (\ref{eq:cond_prob_no_int}), the conditional probability takes the form,

 where $\ham^{(B)}_{\rm{eff}}$ is the modified Hamiltonian on the test particle given in Eq. (\ref{eq:Hamiltonian_B_modified}).
-We take the initial quantum state (i.e.\ at $t=0$ coordinate time) of the test particle $B$ (or rather: of its internal proper clock) to be a fiducial Gaussian wave packet centered around $\tau_B = 0$ with a width of $\sigma$ in the eigenbasis of the proper time observable, $\hat{\tau}_B$.
-Therefore, the initial quantum state of the system is simply (up to an overall phase),
+We take the initial quantum state (i.e.\ at $t=0$ coordinate time) of the test particle $B$ (or rather, of its internal proper clock) to be a fiducial Gaussian wave packet centered around $\tau_B = 0$ with a width of $\sigma$ in the eigenbasis of the proper time observable, $\hat{\tau}_B$.
+Since object $A$ is taken to be a highly massive object lacking internal quantum structure, we take its quantum state to be in an unknown, albeit fixed state which does not affect our results, and thus can be neglected.
+Therefore, the initial quantum state of the system $B$ is,

 The conditional probability can be obtained by noting that the $\hat{\pi}_B$ term in the effective Hamiltonian shifts the $\hat{\tau}_B$ eigenstates, and the $\hat{\pi}^{2}_B$ term makes the wave packet spread out in time,